 And even though the study suggests that lower cholesterol is better, the trial was only two years in length.
 The long-term health effects of extremely low cholesterol levels haven’t been fully explored.
 Moreover, the FOURIER trial participants were a special group – the trial recruited patients with established vascular disease.
 One in three patients were taking moderate-intensity statins before the trial began and the remaining two-thirds were already on high-intensity statins.

 Bottom Line on Evolocumab

-While the FOURIER study reported that PCSK9 inhibitors work well in those with extremely high cholesterol, they are expensive and cost about $15,000 per patient per year.
+While the FOURIER study reported that PCSK9 inhibitors work well in those with extremely high cholesterol, they are expensive and cost more than $14,000 per patient per year.
 Doctors find that low-cost statins work well for most people with high cholesterol.
 However, PCSK9 inhibitors are a lifesaver for patients with very high LDL levels.

 - Diabetes-treating SGLT2 inhibitors also named as one of the top advances of 2017.

 - Learn more about the other top advances in heart disease and stroke research of 2017.

 - Share this post on social media and help us spread the word– It only takes one click on any of the social media links on this page.

 - Follow us on social media – Google+ or Reddit